mongodb-js/vscode/README.md

 ![MongoDB Participant Commands](resources/screenshots/mongodb-participant-commands.png)

 - `/docs` is a participant command, which finds answers to coding-related questions in the [MongoDB documentation](https://www.mongodb.com/docs/).
-- `/query` is a participant command, which generates queries from a natural language against a connected MongoDB cluster.
-It generates both queries and aggregation depending on the complexity of the request.
+- `/query` is a participant command that generates MongoDB queries from natural language to be used with a connected MongoDB cluster.
+It generates both queries and aggregations depending on the complexity of the request.
 It utilizes schema to reduce model hallucinations.
-It providing code actions to either open the query in a playground or directly run the query from the Copilot chat interface.
+It provides a code action to open generated code in a playground and an action to directly run the code from the Copilot chat interface.
 - `/schema` is a participant command, which analyzes and returns information about a collection's schema.

 ## Extension Settings